Does an ADU Increase Property Value in California? Real Life Scenarios

 Equity, Flexibility, and Long-Term Stability

 Perpetual Homes: Benicia ADU.
-A white prefab 1-bedroom ADU home with a glass door, accessed by a concrete path through a green grass lawn.
+A white prefab 1-bedroom ADU home with a glass door, a concrete path through a grass lawn.

 Adding an Accessory Dwelling Unit (ADU) is no longer just a niche trend in California.
 It has become a widely embraced way to address our housing needs, a key piece of the state’s housing strategy, and a practical decision for homeowners looking for more equity, flexibility, and a little more stability for the future.